pheneaus/assignment1_cbd3354/README.md

-"# Assignment 1: Building and Versioning a Web Application" his is a web application developed using Docker, Kubernetes, and GitHub for version control.
+**Building and Versioning a Web Application**
+This project involves developing a web application with a frontend in HTML/JavaScript and a Python backend, deployed using Docker and Kubernetes, and managed with GitHub.
+It captures user input, processes it, and stores it in a GCP database.
+The deployment is on Google Kubernetes Engine (GKE) with Docker containers for each component.
+Version control practices include using branches and pull requests on GitHub.